This post explores the topic of positive interactions in relationships.

 I used the word ‘bring’ intentionally—because it’s not always just going to be there naturally.
 You need to make a conscious effort to have your relationship be more positive than negative.

-• Complimenting your partner
+Complimenting your partner (and avoiding negative comments)

-• Showing gratitude
+Showing gratitude

-• Letting little things go, picking your battles
+Letting little things go, picking your battles

-• Making your partner laugh or smile
+Making your partner laugh or smile (of course that contributes to a happy marriage!)

 You might be thinking “oh no, another person telling me to be positive—what if I don’t always feel like it?”

 And I’d tell you—you’re not alone.
 I am not a ray of sunshine 24/7 either.
 Let’s face it.
-It’s 2020, and been a tough year.

 It is perfectly okay to feel and express a range of emotions.